fboerncke/voice-ql/README.md

 - **required**: Voice-QL-Snips

   Jovo comes with a preconfigured version of `NLP.js`.
-This comes with some limitation which we try to avoid by replacing _NLP.js_ with the _SNIPS nlu_.
-You can find a preconfigured instance of SNIPs as a Docker image with this project.
+This comes with some limitation which we try to avoid by replacing _NLP.js_ with _SNIPS nlu_.
+You can find a preconfigured instance of `SNIPs` as a Docker image with this project.
+Please note that some of the example dialogues shown above may not work with Snips but e.g. with Alexa as both systems use different engines in the background.

   ```
   mkdir voice-ql-snips